hero background image

 Get a quote

-5 types of ERP implementation costs
+ERP implementation costs breakdown

 Software licensing costs

-If you choose an off-the-shelf ERP platform, an ERP software license is an essential budget item.
-ERP software vendors traditionally offer two pricing models: perpetual and subscription-based.
-To decide between the two options, you can audit your existing infrastructure and security requirements and estimate the possible growth rate of your user base and transactional volumes.
+To decide between the two options, assess your existing infrastructure, preferred deployment model, and security and compliance requirements, as well as estimate the possible growth rate of your user base and transactional volumes.

 Perpetual